 ADD / ADHD Diagnosis Process

 Our ADD and ADHD evaluation process in San Francisco will allow you to determine whether you’re one of the 4.4% of American adults that suffer from this disorder.
-We take a multi-faceted approach to reach a diagnosis.
+We take a multi-faceted approach to reach an ADD diagnosis.
 Forget all the little quizzes and questionnaires you find online — our ADHD doctors are licensed to practice in the state of California and can determine whether you’re medically held back by this debilitating disorder.